dcouch440/rails_workout_api/README.md

 ## About

-This is an application made to create a database which holds locations, gyms, members, employees, visits, averages, and shifts.
-This is a work in process to explore the functionality of automation and complex systems.
+This is an application made to create a database which holds locations, gyms, members, employees, visits, and shifts.

 - `locations`: Locations will be stored for gyms, members and employees.
 - `gyms`: This will be the gym that will have members, and employees.
 - `members`: Members will have visits.
     - `visits`: this will when the user signs in and signs out.
-This can be used to judge how long a user spends at the gym on average.
-    - `averages`: This will be where the averages of the users time spent will be held.
-This process will be handled by the API.
-An automated system will be put in place to add new entries to track visiter behavior.
 - `employees`: employees will have shifts.
     - `shifts`: this will be for when the employee clocks in ands clocks out.